solodev/cloud-documentation/src/infrastructure/deployments/Deployment Overview/Update/index.md

 # Update

-Update a deployment's details or delete a deployment from your Solodev Cloud by clicking the **Update** button on the Deployment Overview.
+Update a deployment's details or delete a deployment from your Solodev Cloud by clicking the **Update** button on the Deployment Overview page.

 ><img src="../../../../images/updatedeployment.jpg" alt="updatedeployment" style="width: 50%; display: block"></a>